 Take a look at your current customers and identify who are the best, the most loyal and the characteristics that make them the most profitable.
 Understanding your ideal customer is integral to building a pipeline of new customers that will help you and your team achieve your growth objectives.
-Your deal flow will depend upon maintaining a robust pipeline of prospects and ensuring the right resources are assigned to a potential customer based upon complexity, size, etc.
+Your deal flow will depend upon maintaining a robust pipeline of prospects and ensuring the right resources are assigned to a potential customer based on complexity, size, etc.

 Targeting Your Customers

-The business intelligence you gain from evaluating your ideal customer will also assist in crafting the messaging that will resonate with your target audience and ensuring your content is compelling and educational.
+The business intelligence you gain from evaluating your ideal customer will also assist in crafting the messaging that will resonate with your target audience and ensure your content is compelling and educational.
 Your marketing strategy should incorporate this intelligence to ensure the appropriate data is used and the right channels are leveraged to generate leads.

 Establishing sales goals has been found to enhance motivation and achievement (See Harvard Article: Setting Goals: Who, Why, How?).
 However, setting activity goals, i.e., the number of conversations and touch points per day or week, that allow for actionable management along the way.
 While it’s important to have a sales and a revenue goal in order to understand the overall growth objectives of the company, breaking it down into activity goals will help your sales people better achieve their overall targets.